We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Reduce the carbs by using less biscuit mix.

-- Use a small cookie scoop to shape the sausage balls.
+- Use a small cookie scoop to shape the balls.

 - Too greasy?
-Drain sausage balls on paper towel.
+Drain them on paper towel.

 - Make ahead and keep in fridge overnight or freeze for up to 6 months.